bodo-hugo-barwich/actix-blockchain/README.md

 This service is an exercise to demonstrate the functionality of a cryptocurrency node as _HTTP API_.

+This combines blockchain concepts with web development technology producing a extremely fast crypto-currency implementation which shows off how _Actix_ can add elegance and speed to a crypto-currency.

 # MOTIVATION

 Translating the concepts seen in the blockchain course